 Extinction events are defined by periods of great loss of biodiversity.
-Fossil evidence has pointed to several mass extinctions from multiple causes including the great oxygenation event following the evolution of pant photosynthesis, environmental effects caused by forces outside the Earth, and indeed the expansion of human populations.
+Fossil evidence has pointed to several mass extinctions from multiple causes including the great oxygenation event following the evolution of plant photosynthesis, environmental effects caused by forces outside the Earth, and indeed the expansion of human populations.

 Depending on the data used and the thresholds set for what is considered a mass extinction, at least five and as many as a couple dozen extinctions events have been identified over the course of life on Earth (more than 4 billion years).
 Extinctions focus on multicellular life because it is readily observable compared to microbial life.
 The latter, however, accounts for most of the biodiversity on Earth.
 In addition to this, since the fossil record relies on fossilisation, it represents those specimens that are readily able to fossilise.